gary-kaufman/star-wars-bestiary-api/README.md

 ## How To Use

 To interact with this API you can start with the endpoint https://star-wars-bestiary-api.azurewebsites.net/api/Creatures.
-By exploring the Controller file in this project, you can see the other Get requests that are available.
+By exploring the `CreaturesController.cs` file in this project, you can see the other `HttpGet` requests that are available.